staxmanade/react-component-errors/Readme.md

 # Usage with an es7 @decorator
 ```
-import wrapReactComponentMethodsWithTryCatch from `react-component-errors`
+import wrapReactLifecycleMethodsWithTryCatch from `react-component-errors`

-@wrapReactComponentMethodsWithTryCatch
+@wrapReactLifecycleMethodsWithTryCatch
 class MyComponent {
   componentDidMount(){
     throw new Error("Test error");